 Brian Desmond, Marketing Director/Manager

 Brian has lived in Norway since 1981, speaks Norwegian fluently and enjoys living and working in an area renowned for its natural beauty and breathtaking scenery.
 Brian previously served with the British military for 25 years (Including 7 years “CDO Forces”) specializing in winter warfare and an international ski career.
-He has represented Great Britain in X-country skiing, ski orienteering, (5 World Championships) is a former British biathlon champion and BASI 1 trainer.
+He has represented Great Britain in X-country skiing, ski orienteering, (5 World Championships) is a former British Biathlon champion and BASI 1 trainer.

 Brian’s last 6 years in the British Army were as a full-time adventurous training instructor at the British Outward Bound Centre, Norway.
 As a BASI 1 ski teacher, Brian was responsible for running BASI courses in Norway and assessing summer/winter expedition leaders for the 3 services.
 Brian has also attended a two year Norwegian Ski degree course at the University of Volda in Northern Norway, and holds a trainer qualification from the Norwegian Ski association in addition to many other UK Adventurous training qualifications in different outdoor activities.
+Brian also holds a qualification as a Travel Coordinator at the Business Academy in Kristiansand.
+(One year)

 After leaving the service in 1988 Brian remained in Norway with his Norwegian wife and their children.
 Working as a part time Physical Education teacher and manager for a health project helped the integration process and paved the way for Brian’s career managing an Outdoor Centre.
 Over the years Brian has led over 70 summer and winter expeditions in Norway, some as long as 450kms through some of Norway’s most well-known mountain areas.
 Brian is well recognized for his expertise, an example being asked to work as a special consultant for the Norwegian army to organize and teach Dutch special forces in arctic warfare and X-country skiing.
 In 2009 Brian was co responsible for organizing and carrying out a highly successful selection course for the Dutch Defence Academy receiving a commendation in the form of the Dutch Defence minister’s personal medal.